 Data quality is largely a factor of what rules have been defined for creating new records and what systems have been put in place for adherence to those rules.
-Most companies struggle due to a deficiency in one or both of these, which leads to data elements like item descriptions or classifications become subjective and prone to inconsistencies or errors.
+Most companies struggle due to a deficiency in one or both of these, which leads to data elements like item descriptions or data classification taxonomy become subjective and prone to inconsistencies or errors.

 With distributed plants and locations, material data is thereby subject to individual or organizational preferences, creating a fractured dataset that may be inconsistent, incomplete, duplicated or inadequate.